Everything You Need To Know About SaaS Onboarding [8 Best Examples]

 Using the welcome screen to segment your new users by the goals they want to achieve can be game-changing.
 You will get them to accomplish their Job-To-Be-Done faster, reduce their time-to value, and generally help them activate much sooner than if you drag them on a one size fits all 20-step-long product tour.

-3. Segment your users (personalization)
+3. Segment your users (to personalize your onboarding)

 4. Create an onboarding checklist with a progress bar

 The purpose of good user onboarding in SaaS is to take the user on the shortest path to value.
-You need to know what the user wants to achieve and then show them the fastest route to achieving this goal/result.
+You need to know what the user wants to achieve and then show them the fastest route to achieving this goal/result

-A successful checklist build means that users get to the Aha! moment and activate quickly!
 But be careful, don’t overload your checklist!
-And remember to throw in an incentive at the end to reward your new users.
+And remember to throw in an incentive at the end to reward your new users for completing the tasks – for example a discount voucher, or additional credits for their account.

-Tooting our own horn here: Userpilot checklists come with their own set of analytics, so you’ll be able to see engagement stats and where people are dropping off so you can keep improving!
+Tooting our own horn here: Userpilot checklists come with their own set of analytics, so you’ll be able to see engagement stats and where people are dropping off so you can keep improving:

 5. Build interactive walkthroughs, not linear product tours